mvazquezc/zabbix-templates/snmpDiskIO/README.md

 ## Requeriments

-You must configure a global regexp (AS Zabbix 2.4.6: Administration -> General -> Regular expressions) as follows:
+You must configure a global regexp (Administration -> General -> Regular expressions) as follows:

 ```
 Name: Disk devices for IO Discovery